 Investors are likely to find a condo board imposes fewer restrictions.
 If you are seeking a full-time rental, this is no doubt the easier route, although condo properties are costlier.

 A co-op could work for those that are seeking occasional rentals, however.
 For instance, subletting your co-op unit might fit in the rules for those taking a temporary overseas work assignment or have a summer home.

-We have given you typical subletting rules, but we implore you that investigating the subletting rules prior to purchasing the unit will save you a lot of headaches.
+We have given you typical subletting rules, but we implore you that investigating the subletting rules before purchasing the unit will save you a lot of headaches.